FallenVFX/Portfolio/README.md

 # Portfolio

 Welcome to my Web Development portfolio.
-I am a Front-End Engineer, studying to become a Full-Stack Developer and Game Developer.
+I am a Full-Stack Engineer, always striving to learn more and build better projects.
 I will continue to update this portfolio as I grow as a developer.

 ## Technologies Used